Valle, Arizona

 Valle (Grand Canyon Junction) is a census-designated place in Coconino County, Arizona, United States.
 As of the 2010 US Census the population of Valle was 832.
 It lies at an altitude of 5994 ft, at the junction of U.S. Route 180 and State Route 64.
-Its attractions include the Valle Airport (40G), the Planes of Fame Air Museum, and Birds of Prey formally Flintstones Bedrock City amusement park.
+Its attractions include the Valle Airport (40G), the Planes of Fame Air Museum, and Birds of Prey, formally Bedrock City (Arizona), amusement park.
 Drivers often stop at the town on their way to the Grand Canyon from either Williams or Flagstaff, as it is approximately at the halfway point.